christianalfoni/impact/docs/index.md

       link: /store

 features:
-  - title: Simple and performant
+  - title: Familiar paradigm
-    details: Implement shared state management without the mental and performance overhead of component reconcilication.
+    details: Use the hooks pattern you know and love, but without the mental and performance overhead of reconcilication.
   - title: Globally or scoped
     details: Scope state management globally or to component trees, where React data fetching patterns can be embraced.
   - title: Accessible DX